weiaik0602/HowToCreateCeedlingProject/README.md

 ```
 cd <project_name>
 ```
 Fix the `project.yml` file to properly build executable file appropriate for Windows (Ceedling was build for Unix systems).
-Open the file and change `out` to `exe`
+Open the file and change `out` to `exe` and add some line to fix the capitalize problem
 ```

 :extension:
   :executable: .exe

+:module_generator:
+(space):naming: :bumpy
 ```
 Create `.gitignore` to ignore `build` folder that will contains a lot of unnecessary artifacts
 ```